 Remember, Matthew 18:21, where Peter is asking our Lord if he should forgive someone who sins against him seven times?
 Our Lord’s answer to Peter is not only seven times but seventy times seven.

-In a way, this is our Lord doing what He always does; He is practicing what He preaches.
+In a way, this is our Lord doing what He always does; practicing what He teaches.
 This 70-week prophecy comes while Daniel is praying to the Lord, confessing and asking forgiveness for both his sins and the sins of his people.
 The result is our Lord showing mercy to Daniel and Judah with this 70 x 7 prophecy.
 He is granting Judah another opportunity to stop their rebelling and sinning against Him.
 Here He is willing to forgive them their sins and redeem them and set up His everlasting kingdom on Earth.
 (All this because of the prayers of one righteous man.)

 Another reason for this 70-week (7 x10) prophecy is the number itself.
 In the Bible seven is the number of completeness which is demonstrated by this verse saying “to finish the transgression, and to make an end of sins.”
 Ten is the number of testing and trials, which is precisely what this 490 year period is.
 It is important to see this as a trial or probation period.
 It is a final chance our Lord is giving His chosen people.
 This prophecy concerns the coming of the Messiah and the great things He would accomplish.
 However, what the Messiah would do at the end of the 70 weeks was completely dependent upon His acceptance or rejection by His chosen people.